rdnajac/cbmf/docs/samtools.md

 2. The reference must be available at all times.
    Losing it may be equivalent to losing all your read sequences.

+> [!TIP]
-when downloading the indexes for pipelines, see the compatibility issue below
+> when downloading the indexes for pipelines, see the compatibility issue below

 ```sh